sanjar-notes/react/vault/4_State/5_Lifting_state_up.md

 ```

 ### Conclusion
-So basically, we're making state available to the child via a function passed via prop.
+So basically, we're making state available to the parent via a function passed via prop.